zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   In your Function App, create a new Proxy named PolicyDocs that allows GET HTTP requests to the URL of the policy document you copied in the previous task.
+-   In your Function App, create a new Proxy named PolicyDocs that allows GET HTTP requests to the URL of the policy document you copied in the previous task

 #### Exit criteria